Hosting a Clinical Fellow

 Host organisations have the opportunity to be part of a prestigious portfolio of schemes that develop a growing community of future clinical leaders who advocate and influence clinical, organisational and patient improvements across multiple healthcare systems.

 Clinical Fellow Schemes (CFS) provide healthcare and associated organisations with the opportunity to engage some of the most talented clinicians in the UK, many of whom are likely to be the senior leaders of the future.
 Clinical fellows step out of clinical practice or training for 12 months and work with senior leaders and teams in a diverse range of organisations.
+The schemes recognise the need to develop a growing number of future clinical leaders that will go on to shape healthcare in the UK.
+They provide clinicians with the opportunity to develop skills in leadership and management, policy development, project management, research and analysis, communications and collaboration required for effective leaders.

 We currently facilitate the following schemes: